ExitValue.ai

 • Margin trajectory: stable or expanding store-level margins trade premium; declining margins (typical of mid-2024-2026 labor inflation) trade discount.

-Multi-Unit Platform (10+ Units): 7-11x EBITDA
+Multi-Unit Platform (10+ Units): platform-tier earnings multiples

 Premium brand operators: Wingstop, Raising Cane's, Crumbl multi-unit operators (typically with 20+ units) command the highest end.
-These operators are trading scarcity — the franchisor often won't award territory to a new operator, so existing platform ownership is the only path in.
+These operators are trading scarcity, the franchisor often won't award territory to a new operator, so existing platform ownership is the only path in.

 Why Brand Tier Matters So Much